microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

 ![](../../documents/media/batcharch.png)

 Call logs are uploaded to a designated location in Blob Storage.
 This upload will trigger the Azure Function which utilizies the [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) for summarization, sentiment analysis, product offering the conversation was about, the topic of the call, as well as a summary of the call.
-These results are written into a separate desginated location in the Blob Storage.
+These results are written into a separate designated location in the Blob Storage.
 From there, Synapse Analytics is utilized to pull in the newly cleansed data to create a table that can be queried in order to derive further insights.

 # Deployment